Opel Kadett C: Bodies

+Kadett City

-At the end of May 1975 the "Kadett City" was added to the range.
-This was a three door hatchback intended to compete on price (though not on space efficiency) with the Ford Fiesta, launched in Germany in the same month.
-The concept had first originated on the Kadett C's Vauxhall sister car the Chevette which was launched first.
-The unique panelwork for the Kadett City was in fact produced at Vauxhall's Ellesmere Port plant and exported to Bochum for assembly into finished bodyshells.
+At the end of May 1975, the "Kadett City" was added to the range.
+This was a three-door hatchback intended to compete on price (though not on space efficiency) with the Ford Fiesta which launched in Germany a year later.
+The concept had first originated from Vauxhall's "S-car" study, but for budgetary reasons GM folded it into the T-car project.
+The City first appeared as its Vauxhall Chevette-badged equivalent in 1975, with the Opel Kadett version following soon afterwards.
+The unique panels for the Kadett City were produced at Vauxhall's Ellesmere Port plant and exported to Bochum for assembly into finished bodyshells.
 The Kadett City sat on the same wheelbase as the other Kadett Cs, but the rear overhang was shortened.
+The rear valance panel was carried over from the Chevette, and this resulted in the unused license plate plinth being clearly visible, as the Kadett City retained its licence plate mounting between the rear lamp clusters.

-The fuel tank was positioned under the floor of the luggage compartment at the back, as on the Caravan bodied cars, but the fuel tank on the "Kadett City" had a capacity of only 37 litres as against 43 litres for the slightly longer "Kadett Caravan".
+The fuel tank was positioned under the floor of the luggage compartment at the back, as on the Caravan bodied cars, but the fuel tank on the "Kadett City" had a capacity of only 37-litres as against 43-litres for the slightly longer "Kadett Caravan".
 Both models featured rear seats that could be folded forward to give a long and relatively unimpeded load area.
 263,090 "Kadett City" bodied cars were produced, representing more than 15% of the Kadett Cs produced by Opel, Germany.

 Exhibited at the Geneva Motor Show in March 1976, and included in the range from that year was the Aero-Kadett, an open-top Kadett with targa roll bar, detachable roof insert and a separate convertible top aft of the roll bar (like the contemporary Lancia Beta Spider).
 This car was built in limited numbers by Karosserie Baur in Stuttgart.
-Removing the removable parts of the Kadett Aero's roof was a cumbersome process and the manufacturer's recommended retail price was very much higher than that asked by Volkswagen for their 1303 Cabriolet.
+Removing the removable parts of the Kadett Aero's roof was a cumbersome process and the manufacturer's recommended retail price was considerably higher than that asked by Volkswagen for their 1303 Cabriolet.
 The Kadett Aero struggled to find buyers, and was withdrawn early in 1978 by which time 1,242 had been produced.
 Several decades later, however, the rarity of the Kadett Aero is one of the features that helps it to draw continued interest from old-timer enthusiasts.